hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 <img src="images/LocalFlow.png" width="50%" height="50%">

 This flow consists of two parts:
-* On the left side all the data comes in via the MQTT-nodes and forwarded to the dashboard elements, these are all graphs except for the picture.
-I used a mustache template for that, to show the picture on the dashboard.
+* On the left side all the data comes in via the MQTT-nodes and forwarded to the dashboard elements, these are all graphs .
 * On the right side are all the elements to control the sensors and actuators.
 They consist of buttons to activate the sensors and switches to turn off and on the actuators.

 The flow can be found [here](/flows/LocalFlowlow)

 ## Final Thoughts

-When you followed all the steps and used all the devices as described, you have built something similar as in the picture below.
+When you followed all the steps and used all the devices as described, you have built something taht automatically runs and act on the sensor data.
 You can now test all the functionalities and see if it works.
 If you have any improvements or additional functionalities or comments etc. please let me know.

 ## Links